qopiku/HubDelay/README.md

 ## Future Additions
 - [ ] Creating config files
+- [ ] Customize the time to delay to the hub
 - [ ] Added `/sethub` command to make it easier to set the position / location of the hub / lobby
 - [ ] Add custom aliases that can be set in the config file